virtualdisplay-io/client/docs/dynamic-mapping.md

 5. **Document dependencies**: Make it clear which attributes depend on others
 6. **Consider user experience**: Ensure logical defaults when options change

-## When to use dynamic vs static?
+## When to use dynamic vs static

 → See [Types of mapping](./mapping-concept.md#types-of-mapping) in the mapping concepts guide for detailed comparison and use cases.